Medically reviewed by Drugs.com. Last updated on Feb 2, 2022.

-- Hemoptysis (coughing up blood), recent—Should not be used in patients with this condition.
+- Hemoptysis (coughing up blood), recent history of—Should not be used in patients with this condition.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving bevacizumab-awwb, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 It is very important that your doctor check your progress closely and at regular visits to make sure that bevacizumab-awwb is working properly.
 Blood and urine tests are needed to check for unwanted effects.
 Be sure to keep all appointments.
 You may be taught how to check your blood pressure at home.